lielvan/rails_blog/README.md

-# Cnvrg.IO Interview Assignment

-Rails blog assignment that includes Rails with postgres db
+Rails blog that includes Rails with postgres db